dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 ---

 ##Run WordCount example with Spring Hadoop on Pivotal HD
-The tutorial demonstrates running the wordcount example with Spring Hadoop 1.0.0 RC1 on Pivotal HD 1.0
+The tutorial demonstrates running the wordcount example with Spring Hadoop 1.0.0 RC1 on Hadoop 2.0.3-alpha

 * Approximate time: 45 Mins
 * Level: Basic